fcicc/openweather-client/README.md

 docker-compose -f docker-compose.prod.yml up -d
 ```

 It runs on ``http://locahost:5001``.
-It does not contain the development dependencies and test code, so it is not to run the automated tests in production mode.
+It does not contain the development dependencies and test code, so it is not possible to run the unit tests in production mode.

 ## Project structure